jariperttunen/VC_Conversion/CVS2GIT/README.md

 + git clone lignum-core.git
 + cd lignum-core

-The project files are now visible in lignum-core.
+The project files are now visible in `lignum-core`.
 Note that CVS lignum-core projects became directories in Git.
-In CVS *lignum-core* alias name could check them out at once, in Git lignum-core is a single repository.
+In CVS lignum-core *alias name* could check them out at once, in Git lignum-core is a single repository.

 #### Push local repository to GitHub